 If you’re on a cutting diet, you may need to eat more protein than if you’re merely trying to maintain weight or build muscle mass.
 That’s because while you’re getting

 For example, a 155 lb (70 kg) person should eat 150–210 grams of protein daily.

 While it’s common to reduce fat intake on a cutting diet, not eating enough can affect the production of hormones like testosterone and IGF-1, which help preserve muscle mass.

-Experts suggest that, on this diet, 20%–30% of your calories should come from fat (
+Experts suggest that, on this diet,

 One gram of fat contains 9 calories, so anyone on a 2,000-calorie regimen should eat 44–67 g of fat per day on a cutting diet.